The Brain Benefits of Superfoods and Stomach Acid

 Folate: A Korean study found that low levels of folate related to a 3.5 times higher risk of dementia, probably due to lower homocysteine levels.
 Excellent sources of folate include asparagus, sprouted beans, lentils, green leafy vegetables, beet greens, and spinach.

-Brain Boosting Omega-3: Fatty fish is the best source of the brain healthy omega-3 essential fatty acids EPA and DHA.
+Omega-3: Fatty fish is the best source of the brain omega-3 essential fatty acids EPA and DHA.
 I recommend eating wild salmon and/or sardines at least four times each week.
-Flax, chia, and hemp seeds are great vegetarian sources of omega-3 which the body can convert into EPA and DHA.
+Flax, chia, and hemp seeds are vegetarian sources of omega-3.
+While the vegetarian form of omega-3 (ALA) is poorly converted to the forms the body can best use (EPA and DHA), there are still nutritional benefits from ALA.
 Choose sprouted flax, which tastes better, has much higher levels of vitamins and minerals, and is easier for the body to absorb.

 Vitamin E: Vitamin E is critical for the metabolism of the omega-3 DHA.
 To reach the 2000 IU level that was successful in a large recent study, a nutritional supplement would be required.
 Two of the best natural sources include almonds and sunflower seeds.